-Academic and research staff in Earth Sciences are collaborating on a wide range of transdisciplinary projects that currently focus on palaeoenvironmental change, isotope geochemistry and geochronology, mountain uplift and orogenic evolution, stratigraphy and sedimentology, oceanography and palaeoceanography, and volcano dynamics.
+Academic and research staff in Earth Sciences are collaborating on a wide range of transdisciplinary projects that currently focus on modern and palaeoenvironmental change, palaeobiology, geochemistry (inorganic and organic), mantle evolution and geochronology, mountain uplift and orogenic evolution, stratigraphy and sedimentology, oceanography and palaeoceanography.
 Research students form an integral and highly valued component within all our research projects.

-Our analytical laboratories are well equipped and lie at the forefront of technological development.
-Our world class clean chemical laboratories for sample preparation allow us to undertake cutting-edge geochemical and isotope geochemistry research.
-Analytical facilities include a plasma-source sector mass spectrometer (Neptune), two quadruple mass spectrometer for trace element analysis including an Agilent triple quadruple, which can analyse solutions or be coupled to our new laser ablation system and electron microprobe for spatially resolved major element concentration and mapping work.
-A laser argon geochronology and noble gas analysis laboratory.
+Our well-equipped analytical laboratories lie at the forefront of technological development.
+Our world-class clean chemical laboratories for sample preparation allow us to undertake cutting-edge geochemical research.
+Our analytical facilities include two quadruple mass spectrometers (Agilent 7700 and 7900) for trace element analysis which can analyse solutions or be coupled to our new laser ablation system, a multi-collector inductively coupled mass spectrometer (MC ICP-MS; Neptune), a Cameca SX100 electron microprobe for spatially-resolved major element concentration and mapping work and a laser argon geochronology and noble gas analysis laboratory.

 Supporting facilities include full rock and mineral preparation facilities, image processing, environmental sciences, micro- and macro-palaeontological preparation, and a range of geophysical equipment.